User stories: a beginner’s guide

 When do you use them?

 User stories are at the core of the Agile project management methodology.
 However, I believe they are the most useful way of documenting what your website or application needs to do for users, regardless of how you’re running your project.

-User stories should be written at the beginning of your project, before you start making any decisions about technical solutions or design.
-Once they’re written they should be prioritised, from most important to your customer to least important.
+You should write your stories at the beginning of your project, before you start making any decisions about technical solutions or design.
+Once you’ve written the stories, prioritise them from most important to your customer to least important.
 One of the beauties of Agile is that you can keep writing and reprioritising your user stories throughout the development period.

-User stories are an alternative (or possibly a complement) to requirements documents and use cases.
-These blog posts give good overviews of the advantages and drawbacks of these different techniques for documenting what a website or application needs to do:
+They are an alternative (or possibly a complement) to requirements documents and use cases.
+These two blog posts give good overviews of the advantages and drawbacks of these different techniques for documenting what a website or application needs to do:

-- they make you think about what you’re building from the end-user’s perspective
+- make you think about what you’re building from the end-user’s perspective

-- they can be added to, modified or deleted throughout the development process
+- can be added to, modified or deleted throughout the development process

 - they can be tricky to write for backend or process tasks

 - they don’t look like a requirements document, and therefore it can sometimes be hard to convince people (often ‘management’) that you’re “following process”.

 From my perspective — as someone who’s recently moved over from the client/Product Owner role — the biggest advantage is that they don’t make you think about how something will be implemented; instead they focus on the who and the why.
 This lets clients/commissioners/Product Owners bring their expertise to bear on defining the who and the why, and lets designers and developers bring their expertise to bear on the how.

 In this way, user stories create a common ground where everyone involved can meet to have a conversation — as I said at the start of this post: communication and user stories.